toscasterre/thesis-forecasting/body/05-time_series_analysis.md

 plt.show()
 ```

-Just by looking at the residuals we realise that the seasonal component is not filtered out in the most optimal way - the residual variance changes across time.
+Just by looking at the residuals, we realise that the seasonal component is not filtered out in the most optimal way - the residual variance changes across time.
 One strategy might be to take logs and see if the residuals become less volatile.
 Let's see what changes with a multiplicative decomposition:

 ```{code-cell} ipython3
 weekly_seasonal_decomposition = seasonal_decompose(